danston/warpit/README.md

 ### Run the code

-In order to run the program do the following:
+In order to run the program, do the following:

 #### A. Preparation: